 Independently whether your company has an international presence or not, it is already competing globally.
 Even though you might not realise it.
 With many foreign companies penetrating your local market and the largest percentage of the world’s population living outside of your home country, expanding your business across borders seems only logical.

 Going global is a complex and dynamic process that could disrupt existing business activities.
 Thus, it is important to gain a deep understanding of your competition, current market trends, and develop your business growth plan.

 In order to get somewhere, you need to know where exactly you are heading.
-Therefore, it seems wise to start with setting your business expansion goals, both short and long – term.
+Therefore, it seems wise to start by setting your business Global Expansion goals, both short and long – term.
 Make sure that your goals are realistic, measurable and time-bound.

 Entry and exit strategy.

 By starting your global expansion with a strategy that includes both, entry and exit, you put your company in a more favourable position by getting it ready for legal challenges.
 The right entry plan will allow your business to act instantly when it is time to build a team in a new market.
 Meanwhile, the exit strategy will help you avoid financial and time loss in case you decide to shut down operations in a country.

 Familiarise yourself with local legal and tax requirements.